Understanding Puts and Calls

 So as the stock goes up in price, the 95 Call option goes up in value.
 A $140 stock price means you get a $45 discount in price etc. etc.

 And vice versa, if the stock falls in price to $50 a share who wants to purchase a contract that gives them the right to purchase it at $95, when it's selling cheaper on the open market.
-If you exercised the right and bought the stock at $95 you'd immediately be at a loss of $45 since the stock is trading for $50 on the open market.

-You use a Call option when you think the price of the underlying stock is going to go up.
+You use a Call option when you think the price of the underlying stock is going to go "up".

-You use a Put option when you think the price of the underlying stock is going to go down.
+You use a Put option when you think the price of the underlying stock is going to go "down".

 Most Puts and Calls are never exercised.
 Option Traders buy and resell stock option contracts before they ever hit the expiration date.